Here’s my experience giving the Apple HomePod a home test. (There’s a review of the new stereo setup toward the end of the article)

 We came up with this placement, and the stereo sounds absolutely great!
 The separation is excellent, the bass is even better, and HomePods have an exceptional ability to reproduce all frequencies clearly.
 The result is that I’m better able to understand lyrics and pick out the individual instruments.
 My wife says she notices voices and instruments she hadn’t heard before, in songs that are otherwise familiar to her.

 I’ve had a lot of various systems and more expensive stereo equipment over the years, but the ease of use and the quality of sound make this HomePod stereo my favorite system ever.
-(Update: Apple updated the software and lessened the bass on the HomePod.
-Some people prefer this, but I’m disappointed.
-I hope Apple puts controls into the Home app so we can adjust tone to individual preferences.)
+(Update: Apple updated the software and cut back the bass a bit.
+It’s still good, but it would be nice if they added a tone control for users.)

 Final thought: After decades of purchasing and storing thousands of records and CD’s, and having large stereo systems…It’s almost unbelievable that these small speaker/amplifiers would take the place of all of it, and that you could simply ask to hear any songs you want!